Heliferepo/HelOS/README.md

 The documentation I use : [osDev](https://wiki.osdev.org)

-I plan to rebuild everything on this except XORG everything that is referenced inside `stddef.h` and `stdint.h`
+I plan to rebuild everything on this except XORG and everything that is referenced inside `stddef.h` and `stdint.h`

 ## Running the "OS"